grnydawn/SetBuilders.jl/docs/src/event.md

 Note that membership check operators of `in` or `∈` can not be used for event handling.

-## creating a callback function
+### Creating a callback function
 When an event occurs, SetBuilders makes a call to the registered callback function with one argument that is a vector of named tuple(:set and :elem).

-Let's start creating a callback function.
+Let's start by creating a callback function.

 ```julia
 function F1(history)